Foolish Beat

-"Foolish Beat" is a song by American singer-songwriter Debbie Gibson, released as the fifth single from her debut album, Out of the Blue (1987), in April 1988.
-The single topped the US Billboard Hot 100 on June 25, 1988, giving Gibson the record for the youngest person to write, produce, and perform a number-one single entirely on her own, at age 17.
+"Foolish Beat" is a song by American singer-songwriter Debbie Gibson, released as the fourth single from her debut album, Out of the Blue (1987), in March 1988.
+The single topped the US Billboard Hot 100 on June 25, 1988, giving Gibson the then-record for the youngest person to write, produce, and perform a number-one single entirely on her own, at age 17.
+The record was surpassed in 2007 by Soulja Boy with "Crank That (Soulja Boy)".
+Gibson, however, remains the youngest female artist to hold the mark.

 In the United Kingdom, "Foolish Beat" reached number nine on the UK Singles Chart.
 The song also reached the top five in Canada and Ireland and the top 10 in the Netherlands and Switzerland.
 The single was released in Japan as the B-side to "Out of the Blue" on Atlantic Japan 10SW-15.
 In 2010, Gibson re-recorded the song as an extra track for the Deluxe Edition release of the Japan-exclusive album Ms. Vocalist.

 Critical reception

+Cash Box praised the song, stating "here Debbie slows it down and delivers a heartfelt ballad that really builds and emotes.
+From her smash LP Out Of The Blue, she produces a very clean track that allows her to stretch out vocally without interference.
+This is a winner for Gibson, and should continue the phenomenal success of this very talented and winning young woman."

 Pan-European magazine Music & Media described "Foolish Beat" as "a moody mid-tempo song, self written and self-produced in a classy, sophisticated style.
 After a few hearings it certainly sticks in your head."